Mavrogiannis-Ioannis/dsmmR/README.md

 ### Defining drifting semi-Markov models

-When defining a DSMM object we need to input parameters like the polynomial degree, the state space, the DSMM size (length of the embedded Markov chain), the sojourn times *f*, the transition matrices *p* and more.

-See example below.
+We can put together all the previous concepts in the showcase of parametric estimation.
+First, we will define the drifting transition matrices and the drifting sojourn time distributions.
+Then, we will create a `dsmm_parametric` object, we will simulate a sequence from it and then finally we will estimate a drifting semi-Markov model from that simulated sequence.

 For more information, consider the documentation through `?parametric_dsmm` and `?nonparametric_dsmm`.

-We can set up a simple case of defining a parametric `dsmm` object, simulating from it and then estimating from the simulated sequence, by first of all loading the package,
+First of all we load the package,

 ``` r
 library(dsmmR)
 ```

-and then defining the states and a degree equal to 1.
+and then we define the states and we set the degree equal to 1.

 ``` r
 states <- c("a", "b", "c")